Staff

 WomensLaw Team

-Stephanie Love-Patterson, CEO & President
+Stephanie Love-Patterson, President & CEO

 Before joining the National Network to End Domestic Violence (NNEDV), Stephanie Love-Patterson was with Connections for Abused Women and their Children for nearly 25 years.
 She served the last ten years as their Executive Director, providing innovative leadership focusing on strategic planning, adjusting to community needs, and increasing organizational support and capacity.
 In addition, Stephanie served as Vice President and President of the Illinois Coalition Against Domestic Violence.
 In that role, she supported domestic violence organizations within the state, advocated for programs and survivors, and worked closely with legislators.
 Stephanie is a Chicago native.

-Tonya King currently serves as the Vice President of Programs at the National Network to End Domestic Violence.
+Tonya King currently serves as the VP of Programs at the National Network to End Domestic Violence.
 Tonya has a career that spans over thirty-five years serving the community.
 She has a lifetime of experience working to empower others, bringing people together, strengthening communities, and building relationships.
 Prior to joining NNEDV, Tonya served as the executive director of the Rhode Island Coalition Against Domestic Violence, where she led the strategic vision and mission working to make Rhode Island a safer place for victims and survivors of domestic violence.
 She is committed to centering the voices of survivors and working toward change that leads to inclusive and healthy communities.
 In addition, she is an experienced mediator and conflict resolution trainer who has used her skills to train community members, youth, law enforcement officers, and public officials in South Africa.
 Tonya believes that diversity is our strength and being kind and patient with each other are essential to creating a culture of respect.
 She is passionate about the work to end violence and to creating a world where all people can live a life free from violence.

-Ellen Yin-Wycoff, Senior Manager of Capacity Technical Assistance
+Ellen Yin-Wycoff, Senior Manager of CTA

-Ellen Yin-Wycoff serves as the Senior Manager of Capacity Technical Assistance at the National Network to End Domestic Violence (NNEDV).
+Ellen Yin-Wycoff serves as the Senior Manager of CTA at the National Network to End Domestic Violence (NNEDV).
 She has worked in the violence against women movement (and nonprofit sector) for over 35 years as a Director, Manager, Coordinator, Board member, and Advocate at statewide domestic violence and sexual assault coalitions in California, Colorado, and Iowa, along with several local domestic violence and sexual assault organizations.
 She was the former President and an inaugural Board Member at My Sister’s House, a culturally-specific domestic violence and sexual violence program serving the Asian Pacific Islander communities in Sacramento, California.
 Ellen also served as the former Chair, Vice Chair, and member of the National Advisory Council at the National Sexual Violence Resource Center (NSVRC).
 She has also served as a member of the Advisory Committees for the Women of Color Network (WOCN) and the National Organization for Sisters of Color Ending Sexual Assault (SCESA).
 She has also served as an appointed member and Vice Chair of the State Advisory Committee on Sexual Assault Victim Services through the California Office of Emergency Services (CalOES).

-Meinkeng Fonge, Capacity Technical Assistance Specialist
+Meinkeng Fonge, CTA Specialist

 Meinkeng Fonge has over eight years of domestic and gender-based violence experience as well as sexual health experience working with both adults and adolescents.
 As a North Carolina native, she has done direct practice, training, and policy work across the state of North Carolina to combat teen dating violence, gender-based violence, and decrease teen pregnancy.
 She has coordinated, led, and assisted with projects that have contributed to decreasing teen pregnancy and increasing healthy relationships among adolescents in Cumberland, Durham, Guilford, and Mecklenburg County, North Carolina.
 She has also coordinated projects in Orange County, North Carolina to help provide survivors with resources to safely leave domestic violence situations.
 Globally, Meinkeng has partnered with hospitals, clinics, and community NGOs in Malawi, Southeast Africa, to advance sexual and reproductive rights and to provide better resources and supportive services for survivors of gender-based violence and people living with HIV/AIDS.
 Meinkeng obtained her Master of Social Work from the University of North Carolina at Chapel Hill and a Bachelor of Social Work and Minor in Public Health from the University of North Carolina at Charlotte.
 She has been a keynote speaker and spoken word spotlight artist at various Women’s Day events in Charlotte, NC, college campuses and public schools, and intercollegiate Organization of African Students events.
 She has organized public social justice marches and events that have gained coverage by WCNC News in Charlotte, NC, has presented and facilitated at national conferences, and is a certified domestic violence advocate.

-Wendy Leatherberry, Director of Communications & Development
+Wendy Leatherberry, Director of Grants & Development

 Wendy Leatherberry is a non-profit professional with more than 25 year of experience navigating complex issues with grace, strategy, empathy and equanimity.
 Specializing in fundraising and communications, she knows that all aspects of any organization are connected and require deliberate collaboration and transparency for success.
 Ms. Leatherberry’s passion for social and economic justice are evident in her career path and her volunteer and extracurricular work.
 She thrives when able to mentor and coach others, as well as guide strategic projects.
 Her ability to empathize and determine the “why” is one of her biggest strengths in fundraising and communications, as well in managing people, whether direct reports, colleagues or supervisors.
 Ms. Leatherberry has developed an entire department and overseen exponential growth in the funding from private, corporate and government sources for more than one organization.
 Developing teams and cultivating their strength is a source of great pride.
 Ms. Leatherberry’s colleagues regularly comment on her ability to be calm in any situation, noting that her kindness and empathy make her a terrific colleague.
 Outside of work, Ms. Leatherberry serves as the Vice President of the Beachwood (Ohio) Board of Education and is a mom, wife, daughter and activist for democracy and justice.